 One such wish is a waterfall end.
 Island benchtops are another.
 Consider such wishes and if and how they will work in with your kitchen design.
 Both will impact the overall budget.
 Another growing trend is to continue the benchtop design on the splashbacks, which is possible with both laminate and engineered stone.

 If a kitchen is the heart of the home, the benchtop is what keeps it beating.
-Your benchtop choice will play a vital role in not on the functionality of your kitchen, but the lifespan also.
+Your benchtop choice will play a vital role, not on the functionality of your kitchen, but the lifespan also.

 When choosing a kitchen benchtop, you should consider your needs, design style, budget, and wishes.
 In terms of needs, think functionality – is there enough bench space?
 In terms of design, consider the overall kitchen design and select a benchtop that works cohesively with your cabinetry.
 Also, consider your wishlist as this will affect the overall price; do you want waterfall ends?
 An Island bench?
 A matching splashback?

 Most importantly, pay attention to your budget.
 If you are lucky enough not to be confined by a budget, opt for a stone benchtop.
 If you are on a shoe-string budget, opt for a laminate benchtop.
 If you really want stone but have a conservative budget, it may mean forgoing some of your wishes such as waterfall ends or a matching splashback.
 Where there’s a will, there’s a way!